Boundary Conditions

 For the boundary conditions in individual coordinate directions, use

-dir=-1to apply at \(x=x_{min}\)
+dir=-1 to apply at \(x=x_{min}\)

 dir= 1 to apply at \(x=x_{max}\)